How birth affects the pelvic floor and what to do to strengthen your pelvic floor before and after childbirth

 Are you already able to locate your pelvic floor muscle, and now want to build strength?
 Or do you need help to locate the muscle and know if you are squeezing correctly?
 Do you want a product you can use while you move around?
 Or are you able and willing to allocate the time each day to laying still while you exercise your pelvic floor?

-Ask youself these questions, then visit our
+Ask yourself these questions, then visit:

+- Our Online Shop.
 To learn more about the benefits of each exerciser, read the more detailed information provided on each exerciser's own page.